Skip to main content

 What size heater do I need for a walk-in tub?

-A walk-in tub needs a minimum of a 50-gallon water heater.
+A walk-in tub requires a minimum 50-gallon water heater.

 Questions?
 Email us at reviewsteam@ncoa.org